apache/shenyu-website/docs/user-guide/admin-usage/selector-and-rule.md

   * Enable: whether to enable the plugin.

-  * Order：the smaller will have high priorty to execute among multi-rules.
+  * Order：the smaller will have high priority to execute among multi-rules.

   * handle: The operation when the request matches the rule.
 * above picture means: when the request `uri` equals to `/http/order/save`, it will execute based on this rule，load strategy is `random`.